 After Choosing a Restaurant, What’s Next?

 Face-to-face meetings are key to the campaign, so schedule a brief appointment with the owner.
-As running a restaurant typically involves very long hours, assure the owner you won’t take up much time but would like to discuss the establishment offering more vegetarian options.
+As running a restaurant typically involves very long hours, assure the owner you won’t take up much time but would like to discuss the establishment offering more vegetarian or vegan options.
 Bring free food samples to taste.
 If you’re representing a nonprofit organization, be sure to mention that, too, or simply say that you’re speaking on behalf of members of the community.

 What to Take to the Meeting

-It’s Meeting Time!
+It’s Meeting Time

 Below are some tips to help make your meeting run smoothly and effectively: